How Long Is Ac/Dc Concert?

 • AC/DC is one of the most famous hard rock bands.
 It was created in 1973 and has sold over 200 million records.
 The Australian rockers are notorious for their energetic performances, with sharp guitar chords and the voice of the band’s lead vocalist, Brian Johnson.
 But just how long can fans expect an AC/DC concert to last?
 You may be quite surprised by the answer.

 An average AC/DC concert lasts about 90 minutes to 2 hours, excluding the opening acts.
 This is in line with most of the traditional rock music concerts from most legacy bands.
-Bruce Springsteen, the Rolling Stones, Aerosmith, and Metallica all stick to their concert’s duration of roughly an hour and a half.
+Bruce Springsteen, the Rolling Stones, Aerosmith, and Metallica all stick to their concert’s roughly an hour and a half.
 It’s enough time to perform 15-20 songs while leaving the audience hungry for more of the band’s performances.
 Much longer, and these aging rockers would wear themselves out on stage.

 However, there are a few limitations that need to be considered.
-It may be as short as 60 to 90 minutes during a concert at a large stadium or at a music festival.
+It may be as short as 60 to 90 minutes during a concert at a large stadium or a music festival.
 However, their headlining shows at the smaller arenas will come much closer to hitting that two-hour mark more regularly.
 There might be some gasps from the hardcore fans of AC/DC, but they would still feel that it could be longer, and indeed, during their seventies and early eighties, AC/DC used to go on for as much as two and a half or even three hours, depending on the night.
 But those days are mostly behind them now.

 However, two hours of AC/DC in their current state is still enough to give fans value for their money.
-More songs that will be packed in include Back in Black, You Shook Me All Night Long, Highway to Hell, and many others.
+More songs that will be packed include Back in Black, You Shook Me All Night Long, Highway to Hell, and many others.
 Some songs can even go for five or six minutes with extended guitar and drum solos by Angus Young and Chris Slade, respectively.
 Thus, while AC/DC may not be delivering marathon shows as they used to before, they try to maximize the time they have on stage.

 Well, as anyone who has witnessed AC/DC in concert realizes, two hours of Angus Young running around on stage is far more tiring than watching most other groups.
 The audience is generally left with the impression that they were the ones who staged the set.
 That is why it makes sense to trim two and a half hours of AC/DC down to a rock ‘n’ roll machine in their fifties and sixties.
 Doing much more each night would be humanly impossible.